Embedded Systems Architecture: Processor Classification Guide

-While in an embedded system, a micro controller is a more accurate term as most of them are highly integrated and are System-On-Chips, we will use the term “Processor” to refer to the processing core.
+While in an embedded system a micro-controller is a more accurate term — as most are highly integrated System-on-Chips — we use the term "Processor" to refer to the processing core throughout this guide.

-The microprocessors are available in various data width configurations like 8-bit, 16-bit, 32-bit, 64-bit etc. Typically, a ‘n’ bit-width processor can manipulate a ‘n’-bit data in a single instruction cycle.
-For example, a 32-bit microprocessor will have registers of 32-bits wide and hence perform operations on a 32 bit data in a cycle than an 8-bit controller that may need more than 4 cycles to do the same process.
+Microprocessors are available in various data width configurations: 8-bit, 16-bit, 32-bit, and 64-bit.
+A processor with 'n' bit-width can manipulate 'n'-bit data in a single instruction cycle.
+For example, a 32-bit microprocessor has 32-bit wide registers and performs 32-bit operations in one cycle, compared to an 8-bit controller that may need more than 4 cycles for the same operation.

-Higher bit-width processors will also generally come with a larger addressing capability thereby enabling heavier operating system to run.
-But with lower bit width, higher code density can be achieved enabling more functionality in a same amount of program memory.
+Higher bit-width processors generally come with larger addressing capability, enabling heavier operating systems to run.
+Conversely, lower bit-width designs achieve higher code density, enabling more functionality within the same program memory footprint.

 By Number of Cores

-Nowadays microprocessors are available with more than one cores typically, but not limited to, 2 or 4 cores.
-Such multi-core processors are well-suited for multitasking environments because they offer multiple execution contexts simultaneously.
-Various factors need to be considered during selection of a multi-core processor including the cache availability, power consumption etc. To use the multiple cores effectively, the operating system must support the same which is a norm for major OS’s lately.
+Modern microprocessors often feature more than one core — typically 2 or 4.
+Multi-core processors are well-suited for multitasking environments as they offer multiple execution contexts simultaneously.
+Key factors in multi-core selection include cache availability and power consumption.
+To use multiple cores effectively, the operating system must support symmetric or asymmetric multiprocessing.

 By Type of Cores

-In a multi-core processor, the cores inside may be of same or of different architectures.
-Symmetrical multi-core processor is the one in which the cores are identical.
-Asymmetrical multi-core processor unlike the former will have different cores with different instruction sets, clock speeds, and have differing memory and programming models.
-The big.LITTLE from ARM is an example of this architecture.
-The key benefit of such a model is that each of the cores is typically specialized to accomplish a specific type of task; therefore, yielding improved performance.
+In a multi-core processor, the cores may be of the same or different architectures.
+A Symmetrical multi-core processor has identical cores.
+An Asymmetrical multi-core processor has cores with different instruction sets, clock speeds, and memory models.
+ARM's big.LITTLE is a well-known example — each core is specialized for a specific task type, yielding improved performance.
+The trade-off is higher application development complexity compared to symmetrical designs.

 By Architecture